-One of the most popular and best job search websites in the world, Monster has been around for more than 20 years.
-You might have already heard of it from a friend or seen an ad on T.V. or the newspaper.
+One of the most popular and best job search websites globally, Monster has been around for more than 20 years.
+You might have already heard of it from a friend or seen an ad on TV or the newspaper.
 Hourly, part-time, and full-time jobs are listed in almost every industry and career field.

-Also, the most interesting feature on Monster is the option to block certain companies from seeing your resume.
-The blocking option comes in handy when you don't want your current employer to know you're out looking for jobs.
+The most exciting feature on Monster is the option to block specific companies from seeing your resume.
+The blocking feature comes in handy when you don't want your current employer to know you're out looking for jobs.

 The website Careerbuilder works directly with employers to secure job listings in over 60 markets in the U.S., Europe, Canada, Asia, and South America.